 First conceived in 2010 while participating in a screenwriting class taught by Anne Brooksbank, the story was inspired by the racism I witnessed in the classroom.
-Just over half of our class consisted of young Caucasians and the other half were from a variety of cultures – Korean, Samoan, Indonesian and East Timorese.
-As someone slightly outside the box, being older and having experienced more than the kids, I gravitated to the others.
-I didn’t think about it at the time, they just seemed more authentic and fun and they extended their friendship to me in a way the others didn’t.
-I thought I saw an unconscious bias dividing the class, was it based on race.
+Just over half of our class consisted of young white people and the other half were Korean, Samoan, Indonesian and East Timorese.
+As someone slightly outside the box, being older and having more life experience, I gravitated to the others who were more open to differences in culture and age.
+I unconscious bias dividing the class, and suspected it was based on race.
 White Australian society hadn’t started talking about white supremacy then, but that is what is was.

-This film was conceived.
-I didn’t make it immediately because I went on a journey with another film, perhaps I wasn’t ready to make it.
-But in 2017, I knew it was time to make a film about everyday Australian racism and even though someone asked if was scared of offending people, I wondered who it would offend and if that mattered to me, I decided I would not be deterred from telling this story because it might offend people.
+This film was conceived but I didn’t make it immediately, because I went on a journey with another film and perhaps I wasn’t ready to make it.
+But in 2017, it was time to make a film about everyday Australian racism and even though someone asked if was scared of offending people, I wondered who it would offend and if that mattered to me, and I decided I would not be deterred from telling this story because it might offend people, whoever they were.

 Gender Parity and Diversity

 The producer, Eero Heinonen was in the Masters of Producing program.
 I requested the Head of BA if he could produce the film, even though he was not in our class, which was a requirement of the school.
 The other Heads of Departments were all women and we had an equal ratio of male / female in the cast and crew.
-Though the supporting actors had to be Caucasian for the racism to be accentuated, the cast and crew were reasonably diverse with lead actress Australian-born Renee Lim, from a Chinese-Malaysian background and other cultural backgrounds of the crew included Chinese, Scandinavian, Indian, Lebanese, Chinese Malaysian and Greek, as well as Australians of British background.
+Though the supporting actors had to be white for the racism to be accentuated, the cast and crew were reasonably diverse with lead actress Australian-born Renee Lim, from a Chinese-Malaysian background and other cultural backgrounds of the crew included Chinese, Scandinavian, Indian, Lebanese, Chinese Malaysian and Greek, as well as Australians of British background.